confluentinc/cp-docker-images/docs/quickstart.rst

     It is possible to allow connect to auto-create these topics by enabling the autocreation setting.
 However, we recommend doing it manually, as these topics are important for connect to function and you'll likely want to control the settings.

-  Next, we'll create a topic for storing data the data that we're going to be sending to Kafka for this tutorial.
+  Next, we'll create a topic for storing data that we're going to be sending to Kafka for this tutorial.

     .. sourcecode:: bash